EricZinda/InductorHtn/readme.md

 	Windows Visual Studio: 	Open the .sln file in the build directory using VS.

 ## Running Tests to make sure the build worked
-If you're using a command line generator of some sort, just run `runtests` on the commandline in your operating system of choice.
+If you're using a command line generator of some sort, just change to the directory where things got built and run `runtests` on the commandline in your operating system of choice.

 ### Xcode